Steering robot

 Torque reaction mechanism:

-The path following function of the steering robot:
+Path following function of turning robot:

 Path generation method: